 Central to Eugen Fink’s distinctive understanding of the context of ethical engagement is his way of thinking about being in the world.
-From Fink’s perspective we can see that Western metaphysics, and contemporary philosophical ethics, has forgotten the world.
-In its attempt to achieve objectivity, metaphysics has sought a vantage point that could be a view from nowhere.
-If the world is remembered, it is misconstrued to be a mere frame or container for objects and experiences.
-This has led to a conception of the ethical subject as a rational, autonomous individual who merely happens to be in the world.
-In failing to consider the meaning of being in the world, philosophy has rendered ethics nihilistic.
-Fink seeks to radicalize understanding the world and thus to radicalize the ethical subject as being in the world.
 For Fink, ethics is fundamentally situated, communal, and playful rather than merely rational.
-To be ethical requires knowing where we stand in the world, thus requiring being both in relation with others and open to the world.
-In this openness we are neither merely passive nor masters over our lives but, rather, active participants in the play of the world.
-Fink maps contours of situated human experience that must be included in discussions of ethics.
-I suggest that by emphasizing play, Fink allows for a more complex picture of the ethical self as characterized by playful openness and so accounts for one being in the world and with others.
+I suggest that by emphasizing play, Fink allows for a more complex picture of the ethical self as characterized by playful openness and so accounts for her being in the world and with others.
 Not only is there something ethical that belongs to playful behavior, but there is also a playful dimension to ethics that deserves greater attention.

-- “Whoever Cannot Give, also Cannot Receive: Nietzsche’s Playful Spectator,” The Philosophy of Play, ed.
-Emily Ryall, Wendy Russell, and Malcolm MacLean (London: Routledge, 2013), 98-108.
+“Whoever Cannot Give, also Cannot Receive: Nietzsche’s Playful Spectator,” The Philosophy of Play, ed.
+Emily Ryall, Wendy Russell, and Malcolm MacLean (London: Routledge), 98-108, 2013.